github/personal-website/README.md

 ```
 bundle install
 ```
-5. Build the site and make it available on a local server
+5. Build the site and make it available on the local server
 ```
 bundle exec jekyll serve
 ```